drahosj/308labs/lab-04/report.md

 thread function.
 The for loop then invokes a thread for each column, and afterwards collects all threads with join() and sums their solutions_found.

+Scheduling for multiple threads is accomplished with a simple algorithm:
+Each thread grabs the next available column to calculate.
+Thread 0 grabs Column 0, then as threads start (or finish), they grab the next column (Column 1 and so on), incrementing the next_column variable for whichever thread comes next.
+Columns are then calculated in order, from 0 to num_queens - 1.

+A mutex is used to protect the next_column variable.

+### Notes on Running

+The -t flag takes a mandatory argument: the number of threads in which to run.

 ### Performance Notes: N Queens N Threads
 Running for 14 queens, the results below can be observed:
 ```